RIT-EVT/BMS/docs/source/srs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 While the charging is taking place.
 The DEV1 BMS will have the final decision if charge will flow.
-This decision will be made on sefety decisions as well as the precense of the interlock detection signal.
+This decision will be made on safety decisions as well as the presence of the interlock detection signal.
 At any point during charging, if the DEV1 BMS detects a safety critical situation, the flow of current can be disabled.